Siphon880gh/devbrain/Game Development - Blender/Posing/Blender - Changing Pose - Vertices and Polygon Faces.md

 Move:
 ![](https://i.imgur.com/PNbEgZZ.png)

-I missed a polygon on his left arm (off his wrist) - noo! lol
+I missed a polygon on his left arm (off his wrist) - noo!
+Then you can either undo (there's Undo History) and restart this or try deleting that one-off vertex to see if it affects the model's appearance

-Exercise: What would you do in this case?
+You may find that after rotating and translating the arm, the shoulder might have sharp extrusions.
+Refer to this for fixing: [[Sculpturing Related - Smoothen]]